hit-sharq/hit-sharq/README.md

-# 👋 Hi, I'm Joshua Mwendwa
+# 👋 *Hi, I'm Joshua Mwendwa*

-I'm a **Full-Stack Software Engineer** passionate about designing and developing high-impact digital products.
+I'm a *Full-Stack Software Engineer* passionate about *designing and developing high-impact digital products.*
-I focus on building reliable, scalable, and user-centered web applications that solve real-world challenges.
+I focus on *building reliable, scalable, and user-centered web applications* that solve *real-world challenges.*

 ---

-### 💡 **What I Bring**
+### 💡 *What I Bring*
-- Experience developing and deploying full-stack applications for startups and businesses
+- *Experience developing and deploying full-stack applications for startups and businesses*
-- Strong foundation in system design, product architecture, and user experience
+- *Strong foundation in system design, product architecture, and user experience*
-- Proven ability to transform ideas into elegant, maintainable, and high-performing solutions
+- *Proven ability to transform ideas into elegant, maintainable, and high-performing solutions*
-- Commitment to continuous learning and innovation
+- *Commitment to continuous learning and innovation*

 ---

-### ⚙️ **Tech Stack**
+### ⚙️ *Tech Stack*

 <p align="left">
   <!-- Languages -->